-CAUTION To speed image server connection and environment file loading, it is highly recommended that disconnected image servers be removed from the list of configured Image Servers (see Figure 212 on page 295).
+CAUTION To speed image server connection and environment file loading, it is highly recommended that disconnected image servers be removed from the list of configured Image Servers.

-Once installed, the Image Server software can be configured for mounting points and paths to stored images, as shown in Figure 215.
+Once installed, the Image Server software can be configured for mounting points and paths to stored images, as shown in Figure 196.